s-grundner/Java-FSST-Game/README.md

 The Bugs are just for enhanced difficulty

 No release.
-Just build it urself 😘
+You'd have to build it yourself

 # [Full Game-Soundtrack](https://soundcloud.com/sminosmino/fibrillate)